JoshSinyor/JoshSinyor.github.io/_posts/2021-08-23-mapping-keyboards-to-osx-part-three.md

 ### Copying with `Control` + `C`

 Another one of the most commonly-used Windows shortcuts is Copy, using the `Control` and `C` shortcut.
-As before, the `Control` and `C` combination is not actually assigned on OSX, so there's no obvious downside to assigning this shortcut to Copy.

 ⚠️ **While the `Control` + `C` combination is not assigned by OSX, it is assigned by some common programs, especially terminal applications.** These applications must be excluded from the operation of this rule.